 • They have a specific length, typically from 2-15 minutes.
 Some are longer.

 • And they feature one or more recurring hosts that are topic specific or a current event.
-The key difference between podcast and vlog is that the content of a podcast is based on audio while the content of a vlog is based on videos.
+The key difference between a podcast and a vlog is that the content of a podcast is based on audio while the content of a vlog is based on videos.
 A podcast is a digital audio file, whereas a vlog is a social media account or a personal website that has video content.

 I have included a podcast for Newton park Animal Hospital for you as a nice example of a podcast.
-There has been an outbreak of rabies in Nelson Mandela Bay (Gqeberha); and the podcast is information on rabies.
+There has been an outbreak of rabies in Nelson Mandela Bay (Gqeberha), and the podcast is information on rabies.
 Listen Here:

 The differences between live radio and Podcast

 1. Radio is regulated and requires license compliance, in the form of reporting and payment of license fees for copyright.
-Podcasts are mostly unregulated (but you can’t use copyright material unless you have cleared it-paid for the usage).
+Podcasts are mostly unregulated (but you can’t use copyrighted material unless you have cleared it-paid for the usage).

 2. Live radio is well, live.
 Any fluffs or errors can’t be edited out before they get to the listener, so this adds some ‘personality’ to the show and can result in beautiful spontaneous moments that bring out the characters of the presenters and keep the audience engaged.
 However, with a podcast, you can record and record sections and then edit them into one final polished ‘flawless’ version of the content.
 Depending of course on your deadline for delivery/broadcast/airing/uploading for download; and how much studio time and technical expertise you have available.

 3. Radio is instant.
-Once a show is on it plays out for a set amount of time including station drops, links, adverts, songs and so on.
+Once a show is on it plays out for a set amount of time including station drops, links, adverts, songs, and so on.
 Once it has run its time slot, the next show starts.
 A listener isn’t really going to go back and relisten to a complete show of say 3 hours including adverts and interviews and the like.
 So, what radio stations are doing now, is editing the shows into shorter versions (podcasts), highlighting the best bits of the ‘live’ shows.

 4. Radio needs to appeal to a mass audience and so focuses its content creation on a wide range of topics that are accessible to listeners that are designed to keep the listener tuned in.
-This is so you can grab a listeners attention keep them engaged for return listening and then also attract new listeners.
-Podcasts are very niche and topic specific, so the audience for a podcast will be a very specific audience, that will be actively searching for the specific topic of the podcast.
-This is why it is so important to use correct and precise tags and titles for your podcast, so that you can attract your specific listener easily when they type in key words to a search engine.
+This is so you can grab a listener's attention keep them engaged for return listening and then also attract new listeners.
+Podcasts are very niche and topic-specific, so the audience for a podcast will be a very specific audience, that will be actively searching for the specific topic of the podcast.
+This is why it is so important to use correct and precise tags and titles for your podcast so that you can attract your specific listener easily when they type in keywords to a search engine.

 What Do you need to create a podcast?